zalando-zmon/zmon-docs/docs/user/notifications/opsgenie.rst

     :param message: Alert message.
 If empty, then a message will be generated from the alert data.
     :type message: str

+    :param teams: Opsgenie teams to be notified.
+Value can be a single team or a list of teams.
+    :type teams: str | list

     :param per_entity: Send new alert per entity.
 This affects the ``alias`` value and impacts how de-duplication is handled in Opsgenie.
 Default is ``False``.
     :type per_entity: bool